15 minutes a day

 Come up with about 8 or 10 different things.
 Get the scripts if you don’t have them.
-Buy them at Sam French, transcribe a scene from the DVD, find the lyrics on the internet.
-Put your "script" of personal material in a binder in a special place in your workroom.
-This is your ever-growing, every changing bible of ideas, prose, poetry & music that you're dying to express.
-(Yeah, this work happens outside of your 15 a day.
-The gathering of text you want to work on, to have at the ready, has to happen first & along the way as you go.)
+Buy them at Sam French, transcribe a scene from Netflix, find the lyrics on the internet.
+Put your "script" of personal material in a 3 ring binder.
+This is important.
+Get it off the computer, & into a physical space.
+So that you don’t spend your 15 minutes trying to find that thing you wanted to work on — you already have it ready.
+This is your ever-growing, ever-changing bible of ideas, prose, poetry & music that you're dying to express.
+The gathering of material happens outside of your 15 a day.
+This happens for about an hour first, & along the way as you go.

-Decide what time of day works best in your schedule. & commit to 6 weeks, 6 days a week. & 15 minutes a day & ONLY fifteen minutes, no matter how much you’re dying to go for more.
-Set an alarm.
+Decide what time of day works best in your schedule. & commit to 6 weeks, 7 days a week.
+(You know, invariably you’ll lose one day a week.
+So if you start with 6 then you’re down to 5, etc. So, aim for 7, but never less than 6.)
+Go to your Workroom, pick up that binder, & “feel” what you want to work on today.
+Set a timer.
 After 15 minutes STOP your work.
+15 minutes a day & ONLY fifteen minutes, no matter how much you’re dying to go for more.
 Do it this way & you'll find you start to build a raging appetite for more.
 It takes a few days to get going.
 But before you know it, I promise, you'll be chomping at the bit.

 Make sure you talk out loud, get up out of the chair & use your voice & body.
 Don’t sit & read silently.
 If you end up wanting to read a full script or a play, make that another part of your day; your 15 minute commitment must use your body & voice.
 Don’t be dogged, don’t be obligatory, don’t be programmatic, don’t be methodical.
 There is no right & wrong.
 Just suss out what you feel like working on, on any particular day, pick it up, go for it.